-- 1. Subject to the provisions of the laws of Ireland regarding the allowance as a credit against Irish tax of tax payable in a territory outside Ireland (which shall not affect the general principle hereof)- - (a) Malta tax paid under the laws of Malta and in accordance with this Convention, whether directly or by deduction, on profits, income or gains from sources within Malta (excluding in the case of a dividend tax payable in respect of the profits out of which the dividend is paid) shall be allowed as a credit against any Irish tax computed by reference to the same profits, income or gains by reference to which Malta tax is computed; - (b) in the case of a dividend paid by a company which is a resident of Malta to a company which is a resident of Ireland and which controls directly or indirectly 10 per cent or more of the voting power in the company paying the dividend, the credit shall take into account (in addition to any Malta tax creditable under the provisions of subparagraph (a) of this paragraph) Malta tax payable in respect of the profits out of which such dividend is paid.
+2. In the case of Ireland and subject to the provisions of the laws of Ireland regarding the allowance as a credit against Irish tax of tax payable in a territory outside Ireland (which shall not affect the general principle hereof)-

+- a) Moroccan tax payable under the laws of Morocco and in accordance with this Convention, whether directly or by deduction, on profits, income or gains from sources within Morocco (excluding in the case of a dividend tax payable in respect of the profits out of which the dividend is paid) shall be allowed as a credit against any Irish tax computed by reference to the same profits, income or gains by reference to which Moroccan tax is computed; - b) In the case of a dividend paid by a company which is a resident of Morocco to a company which is a resident of Ireland and which controls directly or indirectly 10 per cent or more of the voting power in the company paying the dividend, the credit shall take into account (in addition to any Moroccan tax creditable under the provisions of subparagraph (a) of this paragraph) Moroccan tax payable by the company in respect of the profits out of which such dividend is paid.